18

 The team decided to segment content based on AMA members’ interests.
 The idea was to make sure that AMA members — whether they are residents, medical students or physicians — get the right information at their fingerprints without having to hunt around for it.

-With Smarp, the American Medical Association has crafted a new mobile-first communications strategy that allows them to easily reach AMA members with shareable information that they can use to engage with other prospective members and current members, no matter where they are located.
+With Haiilo, the American Medical Association has crafted a new mobile-first communications strategy that allows them to easily reach AMA members with shareable information that they can use to engage with other prospective members and current members, no matter where they are located.

 Residents, medical students and physicians can now easily catch up with the latest materials created for them to help them be successful.

 They are automatically subscribed to mandatory channels that include critical information relevant to their expertise and can also choose to subscribe to additional channels of their interest.
-Overall, the AMA has 18 channels on Smarp, which allows the communication team to ensure that members receive personalized information based on their roles and the topics they are interested in.
+Overall, the AMA has 18 channels on Haiilo, which allows the communication team to ensure that members receive personalized information based on their roles and the topics they are interested in.
 Besides having the option to personalize their news feeds, AMA members can bookmark their favorite posts and videos, and like or comment upon the content being shared with them.

-On average, the AMA uploads five to six new pieces of content to Smarp on a weekly basis.
+On average, the AMA uploads five to six new pieces of content to Haiilo on a weekly basis.
 Users get notified on their mobile whenever a new piece of content is available.
 That way, they don’t miss out on important information.

 By having all the content they need at their fingerprints, physicians and trainees can successfully manage their information flow.
-Smarp helps them to easily learn about any process improvements, get prepared for their meetings, keep up with the latest medical information, and share best practices with the other members.
+Haiilo helps them to easily learn about any process improvements, get prepared for their meetings, keep up with the latest medical information, and share best practices with the other members.
 Unsurprisingly, user engagement hit 89% in the first half of 2020.

 A lot of COVID-19 information is being shared on social media.
 Every day, hundreds — if not thousands — of new posts are shared online which makes it particularly challenging for medical professionals to catch up with all the COVID-19 updates.